Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 This is genuinely subjective, and I know that.
 But here’s what I found across six different writing tasks ranging from a technical explainer on MCP protocol to a persuasive product launch email to a 3,000-word financial analysis.

-One thing I noticed with Opus 4.7’s new stricter instruction-following: it’s a double-edged change.
+One thing I noticed with Opus 4.7’s stricter instruction-following: it’s a double-edged change.
 If your prompt says “write 1,500 words,” it will write 1,500 words.
 Not 1,487 or 1,611.
-That’s great for precise deliverables.
-It also means prompts you wrote for 4.6’s more flexible interpretation might produce different results not worse, just different.
-If you have fine-tuned prompts for document production, test them before migrating.
+If you have fine-tuned prompts for document production, test them before migrating from 4.6.

 Vision: The Surprise Upgrade Nobody Talked About Enough

-This caught me off guard.
-Opus 4.7’s visual accuracy jumped from 54.5% to 98.5% and the max image resolution went from 1.15 megapixels to 3.75 megapixels.
-Three times.
-In a single version bump.
+This caught me off guard when I first tested Opus 4.7.
+Visual accuracy jumped from 54.5% to 98.5% and max image resolution went from 1.15 megapixels to 3.75 megapixels — three times in a single version bump.

-I tested it on three tasks: reading a dense architectural diagram, extracting data from a screenshot of a financial dashboard (with sub-pixel text), and analyzing a design mockup for UX issues.
+I tested on three tasks: reading a dense architectural diagram, extracting data from a screenshot of a financial dashboard with sub-pixel text, and analyzing a design mockup for UX issues.
+Opus 4.7 handled all three at a level that matched or exceeded GPT-5.5.
+On the financial dashboard specifically, it extracted all twelve data points accurately and flagged a month-over-month delta discrepancy I had missed.

-Gemini 3.1 Pro’s agentic performance is solid for structured workflows but trails both on the complex, open-ended tasks where you want the model to make judgment calls.
-For the use case of “here’s a process, execute it consistently at scale,” Gemini is excellent.
-For “here’s a messy problem, figure it out,” Claude is better.
+Gemini 3.1 Pro’s agentic performance is solid for structured, well-specified workflows but trails both on open-ended tasks where the model needs to make judgment calls.
+For the use case of “here’s a defined process, execute it at volume,” Gemini is excellent and the cheapest option by a significant margin.

-For a deeper look at how agentic AI is changing business operations, the enterprise AI agent deployment guide on this site is worth reading — it covers exactly the kind of workflows where the differences between these models become consequential.
+For a deeper look at how agentic AI is changing business operations, the enterprise AI agent deployment guide on this site covers exactly the kind of workflows where the differences between these models become consequential.

 Where Each Model Loses

-Gemini 3.1 Pro: Knowledge cutoff is January 2025.
-That’s 15 months behind where we are now.
+Gemini 3.1 Pro: Knowledge cutoff is January 2025 — 15 months behind where we are now.
 For anything requiring recent information without search grounding, this matters.
-The 65K max output limit is also a genuine constraint — Claude and GPT both support 128K output, which matters when you’re generating long documents or large code files.
-And GDPVal-AA at 1,314 is a significant trail on knowledge work.
-The gap between Gemini and Claude on enterprise-grade reasoning tasks has not closed.
+The 65K max output limit is also a genuine constraint: Claude and GPT-5.5 both support 128K output, which matters when you’re generating large code files or long documents.
+GDPVal at 67.3% is a significant trail behind both GPT-5.5 (84.9%) and Claude (80.3%) on enterprise-grade knowledge work.

 ModelMonthly Cost (100M in / 20M out)Notes

-For context on how AI costs have shifted across the industry this year, the AI statistics 2026 page has the full data API prices have dropped 60–80% year over year even as capability has surged.
+For context on how AI costs have shifted across the industry, the AI statistics 2026 page has the full data — API prices have dropped 60–80% year over year even as capability has surged.

 The Context Window Question

 Gemini 3.1 Pro has 2 million tokens.
-Claude and GPT each have 1 million.
+Claude and GPT-5.5 each have 1 million in the API (GPT-5.5 in Codex is capped at 400K — a throughput decision, not a capability one).
 On paper, Gemini wins.

 In practice, it depends on what you actually need.
-A 2M context window is genuinely useful for: processing entire large codebases in one shot, analyzing full book collections, working with hours of transcribed audio, or building RAG systems that need to keep massive context active.
+A 2M context window is genuinely useful for processing entire large codebases, analyzing full book collections, or building RAG systems that need to keep massive context active.
 For those workloads, Gemini is the answer.

 Recommended AI Stack (How I Actually Use These Models)

 The most effective approach is not relying on a single model.
-Instead, I use Gemini 3.1 Pro for bulk processing and large-context tasks, GPT-5.4 for automation and browser-based workflows, and Claude Opus 4.7 for complex reasoning, debugging, and high-stakes outputs.
+The routing logic I use has updated with GPT-5.5: Gemini 3.1 Pro for bulk processing, large-context tasks, and BrowseComp-heavy research; GPT-5.5 for agentic pipeline execution, terminal automation, and long-horizon coding tasks where speed matters more than depth; and Claude Opus 4.7 for complex debugging, legal and financial document work, vision-heavy tasks, and any workflow where the 86% hallucination risk in GPT-5.5 is unacceptable.

 This hybrid strategy significantly reduces costs while maintaining high output quality across different use cases.

-Rather than hedging, I’m going to tell you what I would actually do in each scenario.
+Rather than hedging, here’s what I would actually do in each scenario after testing GPT-5.5.

-You want the most value per dollar for a general AI stack: Gemini 3.1 Pro for 70% of your workload, GPT-5.4 for computer-use and search-heavy tasks.
-Bring in Claude Opus 4.7 only for the high-stakes coding and complex reasoning work where the performance difference is worth the cost.
+You want the most value per dollar for a general AI stack: Gemini 3.1 Pro for 60–70% of your workload.
+GPT-5.5 for agentic execution and terminal-heavy tasks.
+Claude Opus 4.7 where depth and accuracy matter more than speed.

-You’re building a content creation workflow: Claude for writing quality, GPT for speed and format precision, Gemini for synthesis and summarization.
-Pick based on which task dominates your pipeline.
+You’re building a content creation workflow: Claude for writing quality, GPT-5.5 for multi-step content pipelines and speed, Gemini for synthesis and summarization.
 If you’re a content creator specifically, the AI tools for content creators guide covers the full stack beyond just the language models.

 What About Claude Mythos Preview?

-Mythos outperforms Opus 4.7 on every benchmark Anthropic has disclosed.
-It’s not publicly available and won’t be for the foreseeable future Anthropic explicitly cited safety concerns around its cybersecurity capabilities.
+Mythos outperforms Opus 4.7 on every benchmark Anthropic has disclosed, and GPT-5.5’s CyberGym score of 81.8% still trails Mythos at 83.1% — though by a narrow margin.
+Mythos is not publicly available and won’t be for the foreseeable future.
 I covered the full story in the Claude Mythos review and the Project Glasswing breakdown.

 How This Fits Into the Bigger 2026 AI Picture